 In order for hybrid teams to work effectively, organisations must continue to invest in the online collaboration tools that make it happen.

-Before we explain why, let’s first delve into the nuts and bolts of online collaboration:
+Before we explain why, let’s first delve into the nuts and bolts of online digital collaboration:

 What is online collaboration?